CAEP Accountability Measures

 An additional example of intense data-examination for program review and potential revision was the need for all programs to undergo state review in 2021- 2022.
 Responses to PDE as a primary EPP stakeholder initiated with program faculty and PCCC and was informed by SPA data and non-SPA program data, data derived through the QAS systematic use of data, and data from other stakeholders, including mentors, principals, and superintendents.
 Discussion of the PDE major review data was held at PCCC, and two retreats were held with program stakeholders to review and discuss essential data for their program reviews.
 PDE approved all CAEP and non-CAEP educator licensure programs at Penn State by July 1, 2022.

-Measure Three: Candidate Competency at Program Completion (Initial and Advanced Programs)
+Measure 3 (Initial and Advanced): Candidate Competency at Completion

 All students completing a teacher preparation program at Penn State must meet program course requirements by passing with a C grade or higher, maintain a 3.0 GPA overall in the program, and pass a PDE-required content exam.
 The following table of data presents three years of completers with Praxis or Pearson testing pass rates and the average pass score.
 For programs that have less than 5 students per year, the completer data have been aggregated into one or more blocks to preserve student privacy.